 Who is a candidate for en bloc capsulectomy?

 Not all patients are candidates for en bloc capsulectomy.
 On occasion, the capsule is so flimsy (imagine wet toilet paper) that it is impossible to remove in one piece.
 This is especially true for thin capsular tissue adjacent to the ribcage, where cutting too deep can lead to a punctured lung cavity or prolonged pain.
 Because of this, I rarely guarantee en bloc capsulectomy, but I do promise a good-faith effort to remove all of the capsule tissue in a way that minimizes creating additional injury.

 How will I look after implant removal surgery?

-A lot of women ask whether they will look good after en bloc capsulectomy.
-This can be a very difficult question to answer.
+Many women ask whether they will look good after en bloc capsulectomy.
+This can be a tricky question to answer.
 The appearance of the breast depends on its size relative to the implant, the degree to which the breast tissue has been displaced over time, and the degree of skin elasticity that remains.
-Whether things look good depends on these physical factors, but also on how a woman perceives her “new” breasts in the context of how she feels about her body and whether her breasts play the same role they did when the implants were placed.
+Whether things look good depends on these physical factors and how a woman perceives her “new” breasts in the context of how she feels about her body and whether her breasts play the same role they did when the implants were placed.